-FIGURE 76.
+FIGURE 12-10.
 DELETE THE SWITCH ENTRY

-You can search for a switch by entering the switch name into quick search box at the right corner.
+If using multiple DKM switches, you can search for a switch by entering the switch name into quick search box at the right corner.

-FIGURE 77.
+FIGURE 12-11.
 SEARCH FOR A SWITCH

 Once the switch is added successfully, all DKM CONs and DKM CPUs (physical) connected will be listed on Boxilla.
 Also any Virtual CPUs configured on the DKM switch will be listed.
 Boxilla will automatically update with any new DKM CONs, DKM CPUs and Virtual CPUs that may be added in the future.
 Follow the next steps to create a new connection.